oramirezperera/python_CRUD/README.md

 It's an excellent exercise uses git and github as a version control and repository, also uses all the basic Python tools for practicing,

-Hope you enjoy using it, and playing around with this little program.
+Hope you enjoy using it, and playing around with this little program as much as I enjoyed doing it.